All of our care homes are free from the COVID-19 virus.

 We continue to encourage all relatives and friends to video call or phone our residents to keep in regular contact.

+There is no limit on the number who can visit in any one day.
 A summary of the guidance and the full version can be found on the Government website using the following link: –

 We kindly request that people pre-book indoor, outdoor or virtual visits so that we can support these to take place smoothly.